Frequently Asked Questions

 When do admissions open?

-Admissions for the 2026-2027 academic year are open until May 31, 2026.
-Students are advised to apply early on.
+Admissions for the 2026-2027 academic year are now closed.

 Do I need to have a Bachelor’s degree in order to apply?